Carne asada tacos made with tender marinated skirt steak and piled with all your favorite toppings including roasted pineapple habanero salsa.

 Remove from the oven and transfer to a food processor or blender.
 Pulse until smooth and set aside.

 Heat a large cast-iron skillet to medium-high heat.
 Add just enough oil to lightly cover the skillet.
 Cook skirt steak for 2-3 minutes on each side.
 It should have a nice sear once complete.
 Remove from heat and allow to rest for five minutes.

 Slice the skirt steak into vertical strips against the grain and then cut the strips into bite-size pieces.

 Return cast iron skillet to medium-high heat and add one tablespoon of lime juice to deglaze the pan.
 This allows all the flavors to be released from the pan and adds additional flavor to the meat.
 Transfer the skirt steak back to the skillet, stir to coat, and allow to cook for one to two minutes depending on the desired doneness.
 Remove from heat.

 Heat a skillet to medium heat and warm both sides of the tortillas.
 Fill with carne asada and top with roasted pineapple habanero salsa and your choice of toppings.

 Refrigerate steak in an airtight container for up to four days and salsa in an airtight container for up to one week.

 What to serve with these tacos

-- Creamy Poblano Rice: This Mexican inspired rice incorporates a creamy roasted poblano sauce, onion, garlic, and corn.
-Great side dish to serve alongside your next Mexican meal.
+- Creamy Poblano Rice: This Mexican-inspired rice incorporates a creamy roasted poblano sauce, onion, garlic, and corn.
+It’s a great side dish to serve alongside your next Mexican meal.
 Simple prep, naturally gluten-free, vegetarian option, and just the right amount of heat.

 - 1 pound skirt steak